 Goals of the Program:

-PREPARING FOR 2022 ELECTION
+2022 ELECTION

-Power Point Election Units are prepared for grades K-2, 3-5, 6-8 and 9-12 to introduce the candidates and issues to the students to help them be informed voters when they vote during the early voting period.
+Power Point Election Units were prepared for grades K-2, 3-5, 6-8 and 9-12 to introduce the candidates and issues to the students to help them be informed voters when they vote during the early voting period.

 VOLUNTEERS NEEDED!